The Maya Train is a new rail service that makes getting around the Yucatan Peninsula easier than it’s ever been.

 Like anywhere, some stations are going to be more popular than others.
 Currently the most popular destinations are Cancun, Tulum, Merida, Chichen Itza, Palenque, and Chiapas.

 To purchase tickets for the train, you have two options.
-You can buy them at any train station along the route, or you can use their app and website.
+You can buy them at any train station along the route, or you can buy them online.

-Although the ticket prices have not been announced yet, they will vary depending on the type of passenger.
+Since the Maya Train only just starting to run a limited schedule, there isn’t much clarity on ticket prices yet.
+However, they will vary depending on the type of passenger.
 Like many places abroad, the price differs between national tourists, international tourists, local passengers, and seniors, among others.

 10-Day Itinerary for Yucatan by Maya Train